RamonMeffert/epistemic-group-gossip/theory/introduction.markdown

 [Amazon][aws-gossip]) or creating privacy-friendly social networks such as [Scuttlebutt][scuttle].

+The end goal of a gossip problem is that every agent is an expert, that is, every agent knows every other agent's secret.
+This state of the gossip graph is called a _complete gossip graph_.

 ### Group calls

 The “traditional” definition of (dynamic) gossip assumes calls happen between